-- Based on the application of Mr. Rick, Citibank Spain issues a sight letter of credit of USD 10,000.00 in the name of Miss Erika and sends it to Bank of Japan.
+- Based on the application of Mr. Rick, Citibank Spain issues a sight letter of credit of USD 10,000.00 in the name of Miss Erika and sends it to the Bank of Japan.

 - Miss Erika manufactures and ships the ordered goods (amounting to USD 10,000.00) to Mr. Rick and receives a bill of lading from the shipping line.
-She also intimates Mr. Rick of the shipment and sends him a digital copy of shipping documents.
+She also intimates Mr. Rick of the shipment and sends him a digital copy of the shipping documents.

 - Note that here the entire documentary transaction took about 7 days.
 Miss Erika received the payment on the 8th day after she shipped the goods.
 Also, we must note that the average sea transit time from Japan to Spain is 45 to 55 days.
 So Mr. Rick had not received the goods when he made the payment.

 Now let’s discuss the advantages and disadvantages of this letter of credit:

 Seller can Manage his Working Capital Efficiently

 One of the most definitive advantages of a sight letter of credit is that the seller receives the payment quickly after shipping the goods.
 Consequently, he will not face a cash crunch and can manage his working capital efficiently.